ipatch/dotfiles/README.md

 ## File Structure

-> Certain files and folders have been omitted for brevity and security, most notably the `pack` directory that was polluting the **File Structure** with plugin files.
+> Certain files and folders are omitted for brevity & security, most notably the `pack` directory polluting the **File Structure** with vim plugin files.

 <details>
 <summary>File Structure</summary>